Anomaly Detection: Hidiroglou-Berthelot or HB-edit

 • Smaller units tolerate proportionally larger fluctuations.

-2. Define outlier boundaries based on percentiles or quartiles of the $E_i$ distribution.
+1. Define outlier boundaries based on percentiles of the $e_i$ distribution.
 Typically:

 where: